simplocms/docs/docs/theme/configuration.md

 ### How To Use Custom Configuration

 After what you create and register custom configuration, then you can easily use all of them in your theme everywhere.
-For use it, just call somewhere `config()` helper function with specific key, for example `config('your.key')`. **Remember**, that you **don't need to prefix** your custom configuration key with something special, it is completely the same like in default Laravel.
+For use them, just call somewhere `config()` helper function with specific key, for example `config('your.key')`. **Remember**, that you **don't need to prefix** your custom configuration key with something special, it is completely the same like in default Laravel.